redcode/Z80/README.md

 ### `z80_reset`

 **Description**
-Resets the core by reinitializing its variables and sets its registers to the state they would be in a real Z80 CPU after a pulse in the `RESET` line.
+Resets the CPU by reinitializing its variables and sets its registers to the state they would be in a real Z80 CPU after a pulse in the `RESET` line.

 **Prototype**
 ```C